pete8751/pete8751/README.md

 # Hi, I'm Peter 👋

 I'm a Computer Science and Math student at the University of Toronto.
-Welcome to my GitHub!
+I'm interested in low level programming, and theoretical machine learning.
 Here are a few projects I've been working on:

 ## 🔹 Systems Programming Projects
 C/C++ projects exploring networking, concurrency, and OS concepts: IPv4 Router, Event-Driven Server, Multithreading Library, and more.